NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ Cinemagraph: This feature was not working as expected in high DPI environments.
 ♦ The option to save gifs with transparency was not working if you didn't also select the option to detect unchanged pixels.
 ♦ Some gifs from Gfycat where not being correctly loaded.
+♦ When the frame capture was too slow, some key presses could be not recorded (thanks to @bbuerger).

 ### Known Bugs: